vidhishajaswani/CI-CD-Pipeline/README.md

  3. According to our results the test cases should be run in the same order as in the image ![test-prioritization-results](results/test-prioritization-snap.png)
  4. From the above results we see that the test cases that failed most number of times failed because of change in string contanst (due to fuzzed code) such as testPasswordChangeForm, testCode etc. Furthermore, we also came to the conclusion that the test cases that never failed used the setter and getter methods on the same parameters i.e. the test case wrote over the fuzzed code and checked the value set by itself (testDrugForm, testHospitalForm).
  5. Our jFuzzer (fuzzing tool) did not alter any coding conventions/styles and hence we did not notice any change in the checkstyle.html for all builds.
+ 6. The build log files for our 100 builds are kept at [buildlogs](https://drive.google.com/file/d/1-5pwvNnrQk8XfeqplocAdBLwf0CNYFNr/view?usp=sharing)

 The testcase prioritization results over the 100 builds are available [here](results/test-prioritization-result.txt).
 ## Custom Analysis for Checkbox